Menu

 Just as we know that learning to read is the key that unlocks all other aspects of learning for children, so do we know that improving communication, language and vocabulary is the key to becoming a competent and confident reader.

 At Stalyhill Infant School we place a clear focus on the development of children's language and communication.
-This begins in Reception where we run the Nuffield Early Language Intervention (NELI) and use Colourful Semantics to support all children to improve their spoken language.
+This begins in Reception where we run the WELLCOMM assessment tool and intervention and use Colourful Semantics to support all children to improve their spoken language.

 Throughout school, we ensure that we have a clear focus on the development of speech and vocabulary in all year groups.
 Here are some of the ways in which we support this area of the children's development.